Asphaltt/ebpf-vm-on-ebpf/README.md

 is compiled by clang.
 As a result, it is able to execute malicious bpf code, which is compiled by clang, too.

-Can this vm run for very long time to execute many bpf instructions?
+Can this vm execute many bpf instructions?

-Yes, by utilising *issue* of bpf subsystem.
+Yes, by using `bpf_loop()` helper to run for long time.

 ## Comments